 Twitter is very useful.
 I use it to follow Highways England for updates on the traffic on the major roads; Somerset Live, for all the local news; and Somerset County Cricket Club and Yeovil Town Football Club, for news of wins and defeats.
 I used to follow a handful of members of parliament, but became tired of the vitriol and foul language to which they were constantly subject.
-I used to follow a well-known theoretical physicists who has done much to popularise subjects like quantum theory, but was put off by the vicious reaction he attracted if he made any comment that was political.
+I used to follow a well-known theoretical physicist who has done much to popularise subjects like quantum theory, but was put off by the vicious reaction he attracted if he made any comment that was political.
 I used to follow a number of politics and current affairs accounts, but their feeds were filled with the outpourings of sub-literate trolls.

 Social media have become so filled with unpleasantness that I now confine my activity chiefly to Instagram.
 I post pictures of flowers and old buildings and the odd quirky sight.
 I avoid following anyone whose images include anything political, anything extreme, or anything ugly.